 I am the father of 8 wonderful children.
 I am a man of faith and love to write about a variety of life experiences.

 Our entire household—my wife and four children—tested positive for COVID-19.
-Additionally, our oldest daughter Alissa residing with her grandmother tested positive.
+Additionally, our oldest daughter residing with her grandmother tested positive.

+My wife and children had a mild case.
 I had a serious case.
 I was hospitalized for a week, given Remdesivir through a midline for five days; poked seven times per day for blood draws, blood sugar level, and insulin treatment; given an injection in my stomach to prevent blood clots.
 They had a terrible time trying to place an IV.
 I had nearly 50 punctures before being dismissed.

 I lost 20 pounds.
 I still have my sense of taste and smell although some things taste a little more bitter than normal.
 In the end, I recovered, and the hospital staff gave me a clap out on the day I was wheeled out.
 I survived.
 By the grace of God and an army of people praying, I survived.

-The nurse told me that she could argue in favor of dismissal, and I could return home to recover but at the same time, she wanted to monitor my kidneys and would be able to admit me.
-I elected to be dismissed so that I could recover at home.
-She made me promise that I would follow up with my family doctor in 24-48 hours to run additional blood tests for my kidneys.
+They drew blood to monitor my kidney function.
+They took my blood pressure.
+The nurse told me that she could allow me to be dismissed and I could return home to recover.
+However, she wanted to monitor my kidneys and would be able to admit me.
+I elected to recover at home.
+She made me promise that I would follow up with my family doctor in 24-48 hours.

 My doctor prescribed a cough suppressant, and a steroid inhaler (albuterol) to reduce inflammation in the lungs.
 She said if I have trouble breathing or my oxygen levels drop, I should not hesitate to return to the hospital.

-Convalescent plasma therapy uses blood from people who have recovered from COVID-19 to help others recover.
+They started me on oxygen at a rate of 6 liters per minute.
+A typical range is 1-15 (atsjournals.org).
+The doctor said that there were two treatment methods available: Remdesivir to reduce the viral load and convalescent plasma therapy.
+Convalescent plasma therapy uses blood from people who have recovered from COVID-19 to help others recover (mayoclinic.org).
 This sounded promising.
-I could not wait to get the treatment started.
+I could not wait to get treatment started.
 They ordered Remdesivir.
-They did not move forward with convalescent plasma therapy.
-They started me on oxygen at a flow rate of 6 liters per minute.
-A typical range is 1-15.
+They did not conduct convalescent plasma therapy.

 Prayers From All Over the United States

 Friends and relatives in California, Arizona, Texas, Georgia, Illinois, Nevada, Massachusetts, Missouri, Kansas, and Florida were lifting me up.
 A group of monks was praying.
 My wife and siblings told me they loved me.
 This sustained me.
 My faith in God sustained me.
-Through it all, I was able to offer prayers and my sufferings for others.
+I was able to offer prayers and my sufferings for others.
 I asked a few who were texting me how I might pray for them.

 Additional Suffering: Failed IV Attempts